Nicholas Vincent

 Mar 2025 Canada as Champion for Public AI McMaster Internet Policy Lab

-Mar 2025 Emerging Concerns with the Generative AI Data Paradigm (and how academic research and “public ai” can help) UBC NLP
+Mar 2025 Emerging Concerns with the Generative AI Data Paradigm (and how academic research and “Public AI” can help) UBC NLP

 Mar 2025 Activism in the Age of AI IATSE 891 AI Day of Learning @ Downtown Vancouver